quil/quil/README.md

 ## Documentation

-For up-to-date documentation please check [API page](http://quil.info/api) on quil.info.
+For up-to-date documentation please check the [API page](https://quil.info/api) on quil.info.

-When getting started with Quil, it's always useful to have the [Cheatsheet](https://github.com/quil/quil/raw/master/docs/cheatsheet/cheat-sheet.pdf) handy.
-It may be a little bit out-dated but still contains most functions.
+When getting started with Quil, it's always useful to have the [cheatsheet](https://github.com/quil/quil/raw/master/docs/cheatsheet/cheat-sheet.pdf) handy.
+It is historical and may lag behind the current API, but still covers most common functions.

-If you're new to Processing and graphics programming in general, the [tutorials on Processing.org](http://processing.org/tutorials/) will get you started in no time.
+If you're new to Processing and graphics programming in general, the [tutorials on Processing.org](https://processing.org/tutorials/) are a good place to start.

 Check Quil [wiki](https://github.com/quil/quil/wiki) for more documentation.